Agency Fee Calculator

 Lead Scoring Calculator

-Build a lead scoring model based on demographics, behaviour, and engagement signals.
-Prioritise sales efforts on the leads most likely to convert.
+Sales teams that use lead scoring see a 77% increase in lead generation ROI according to MarketingSherpa data.
+Build a scoring model based on demographics, behavior, and engagement signals.
+Assign weights to each criterion and prioritize the leads most likely to convert.